pramine/environment-operator/docs/Operatonal_Guide.md

 # Environment operator operational guide.

 Environment operator runs as a deployment in the namespace it manages.
-Example deployment (with local keycloak setup) can be found in [example](https://github.com/pearsontechnology/environment-operator/tree/master/example) directory in code repository.
+Example deployments (including one with local keycloak setup) can be found in the [example](https://github.com/pearsontechnology/environment-operator/tree/master/example) directory.
+The environment-operator release that is used will be specified in the environment-operator deployment file.
+Update the image used in the deployment file to the version you desire to use (ex. image: pearsontechnology/environment-operator:0.0.7).
+An example of the deployment file may be found in the examples [directory](https://github.com/pearsontechnology/environment-operator/blob/dev/example/sample_app/operator-deployment.yaml).

+Other configurable parameters in the environment-operator deployment are discussed below.
+On the other hand, if you'd like to start with a working example before jumping into configuration, please use the [Quick Start Guide](https://github.com/pearsontechnology/environment-operator/blob/dev/docs/Getting_Started.md).

 *N.B.* This deployment depends on Keycloak.
 To use the deployment with static keys, you can ignore `OIDC_ISSUER_URL` and `OIDC_ALLOWED_GROUPS` environment variables in deployment, and setup `AUTH_TOKEN_FILE` environment variable.
 Recommended way to provide `AUTH_TOKEN_FILE` is via secrets, similar to the method for `GIT_PRIVATE_KEY` (see below).

-## Environment variable list
+## Environment configurable parameters

 * `GIT_REMOTE_REPOSITORY` - specifies remote repository, where your manifest/`environments.bitesize` file is located.
 * `GIT_BRANCH` - specifies what branch to checkout from the GIT_REMOTE_REPOSITORY.
 If ommitted this defaults to "master"